 Part of the 1990 Millennium Development Goals of the Philippines was to significantly decrease the percentage of underweight children in the country from 27 percent to 13.5 percent by 2015.
 Although progress has been made in this regard, efforts have still fallen short.

-Founded by two teenagers, Joshua Emmanuel Tan and Philip Sebastian “Basti” Belmonte, in partnership with Fr.
+Founded by two teenagers, Philip Sebastian “Basti” Belmonte and Joshua Emmanuel Tan, in partnership with Fr.
 Julio Cuesta, the parish priest of St. Benedict church, and the Payatas Orion Foundation, the MEALenium Project initialy aimed to provide nourishment to the impoverished young babies and children of St. Benedict, Payatas.